Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 Saudi Arabia’s Personal Data Protection Law (PDPL)

 To complement the PDPL, the Saudi Authority for Data and Artificial Intelligence ("SDAIA") has also issued the Implementing Regulations of the Personal Data Protection Law (Implementing Regulations) and the Regulation on Personal Data Transfer outside the Kingdom of Saudi Arabia (Personal Data Transfer Regulations).
 The PDPL and its implementing regulations entered into full force and effect on 14 September 2023.
-There is a one-year grace period provided to comply with these laws.
+However, organizations that process personal data have been provided with a one-year grace period to modify their practices and comply with the new legislative requirements.
+The grace period will effectively end on 14 September 2024.

 The PDPL and the accompanying regulations aim to protect the privacy of individuals’ personal data and regulate the collection, holding, processing, disclosure, or use of personal data by organizations.
 The PDPL provides the general obligations and principles related to lawful processing, data subjects’ rights, and organizations’ obligations while processing the personal data of individuals and lays out penalties for organizations in case of non-compliance with the PDPL.
 These provisions have been expanded upon by the Implementing Regulations and the Personal Data Transfer Regulations.